relaxdiego/relaxdiego.github.com/_posts/2016-06-10-writing-ansible-modules-with-tests.md

 Yup, that's the end of it for now.
 Post in the comments or [file a bug](https://github.com/relaxdiego/relaxdiego.github.com/issues/new) if you find any errors or have any questions.
-If you read this in one sitting, you deserve another bottle of beer!